Judge orders immigration detention hotline restored

 “This case should remind us all that the Trump administration is not a law unto itself, but rather accountable to the people and our Constitution,” Christina Fialho, co-founder and executive director of the nonprofit, said in a statement.

-It was not immediately clear when the line would be restored.
-A message sent to ICE seeking comment was not immediately returned.
+It was not immediately clear when the line t hat had been provided by ICE would be restored.

-Immigration and Customs Enforcement previously said the nonprofit had misused the hotline by using three-way calling to let immigration detainees speak with family.
-The line was not monitored or recorded, the agency said, so immigrants could find and speak with lawyers about their cases.
+ICE declined to comment on pending litigation.
+The agency said in a statement Wednesday that detainees are allowed to make free calls to an approved list of legal service providers and these calls aren’t monitored or recorded.
+As a result, three-way calling and call-forwarding on these lines is prohibited — something the agency had previously said the nonprofit had been doing so immigrants could speak with family.

+“Pro bono organizations found to be violating these rules may be removed from the platform,” the statement said.

 The hotline received between 600 and 14,500 calls per month, according to the lawsuit.